Travelling in the UK: where can I go on holiday?

 What can I do in Scotland?

 You can visit shops if you wear face coverings.
-Pubs and restaurants will also be open.
+Pubs and restaurants will also be open until 10pm.

 You’ll also be able to visit wildlife parks, zoos and outdoor parks.
 Be sure to check before you travel for social distancing measures.